top of page

 Have a look at the depiction below-

-Figure 5: Multispectral vs Hyperspectral Spectral Resolution Comparison; Source: Edmundoptics.com
+Figure 5: Spectral Resolution comparison of Multispectral and Hyperspectral Imagery.
+Source: Edmundoptics.com

-See the two charts in Figure 5 above which beautifully elucidate the difference - while Multispectral imagery contains information which you can draw a Bar chart with (categorical data - reflection rate per non-contiguous band), Hyperspectral imagery contains information which you can also draw a Histogram with (Continuous data - reflection rate across multiple contiguous bands).
-The Histogram curve, in the context of Hyperspectral imaging, is called as a Spectral Signature - it is like a fingerprint of the object / material under observation.
+The two charts in Figure 5 above elucidate the difference - while Multispectral imagery contains information which you can draw a Bar chart with (by virtue of it being categorical data i.e. reflection response per non-contiguous band), Hyperspectral imagery contains information which you can also draw a Histogram with (by virtue of it being continuous data i.e. reflection response across contiguous bands).
+The Histogram curve, in the context of Hyperspectral imaging, is known as the Spectral Signature - how an object/surface responds to the waves within a spectral range.

 Hyperspectral 'Data Cube'.
 Source: University of Texas at Austin, Center for Space Research